xiao1992/FinalProject_brainhack/README.md

 Filter, ICA, normalization; segment into time-locked windows of 2-5s; Get Power Spectral Density (PSD) for each segment and apply augmentation methods for contrastive training.

 ### 2. **Contrastive Learning**
-- Framework: SimCLR (or similar)
+Framework: SimCLR
-- Loss: NT-Xent (contrastive loss)
+Loss: NT-Xent (contrastive loss)
 Apply contrastive learning (SimCLR) to learn emotionally discriminative EEG features.
 Learn embeddings via contrastive loss; predict with simple classifier.
 The contrastive model uses a small neural network backbone (i.e a few convolutional or dense layers) trained with NT-Xent loss.
 After pretraining, the learned embeddings are fed into a simple MLP classifier that predicts the participant's emotional regulation.

 ### 3. **Classifier / Prediction**
 Use the embedding results to train a regression or classification model to predict emotional regulation performance.
 We will use 1) MLP on Contrastive Embeddings, 2) Logistic/Linear Regression for the baseline (set a performance floor to beat with deep models), 3) SVM on embeddings.
 For classification, we use the assumptions to categorize regulation success.

 **Emotion Regulation Score**
-- Based on self-report + EEG mismatch / time dynamics
+Based on self-report + EEG mismatch / time dynamics.
-- Binary or continuous target depending on assumption

 ---